 With more than 15 years’ industry experience spanning various commodities and operations in Australia and South Africa, Mr Veldsman’s previous experience includes senior operations management, asset reliability and overseeing mechanical, structural and expansion projects.

-Mr Velsman holds a Bachelor of Engineering (Mech), Masters of Engineering (Mech), and is registered as a Professional Engineer in South Africa.
+Mr Veldsman holds a Bachelor of Engineering (Mech), Masters of Engineering (Mech), and is registered as a Professional Engineer in South Africa.

 Mr Watson was appointed Group Manager Health and Safety in 2014 after joining Fortescue in 2011.
 Prior to this, Mr Watson spent 15 years in a number of senior corporate health and safety roles in large mining companies.